Financing your Studies

 Self-funding means a student has sufficient savings, their parents provide financial support for their studies, or they work part-time to have sufficient money for the duration of their degree programme.

-Suitability and compliance with the maximum period of funding: The maximum period of BAföG funding at Esslingen University of Applied Sciences is seven semesters.
+The maximum period of BAföG funding at Esslingen University of Applied Sciences is seven semesters.

 Further information and how to apply